flame-engine/flame/doc/components.md

 Using this, you can get a box/rectangle that expands well to any sizes.
 This is useful for making panels, dialogs, borders.

 Check the example app `nine_tile_box` details on how to use it.

-## Effects

-Flame provides a set of effects that can be applied to a certain type of components, these effects can be used to animate some properties of your components, like position or dimensions.
-You can check the list of those effects [here](/doc/effects.md).

-Examples of the running effects can be found [here](/doc/examples/effects);